TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: A, G

+✅ Yay!
+I got it right.
+A - because the constructor has not been defined and therefore is default.
+G - because the default constructor has been defined

 14. Which of the following statements about inheritance are correct?
 (Choose all that apply.)
 A. A class can directly extend any number of classes.
 B. A class can implement any number of interfaces.